Submissions

 • The submission file is in Microsoft Word file format only.

 • Where available, URLs for the references have been provided.
-Please refer to the Chicago Manual of Style (17th Edition).
+Please refer to the APA (7th Edition) style citation.

 • The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 • The text adheres to the stylistic and bibliographic requirements outlined in the Author's Guidelines.
-Please refer to the Chicago Manual of Style (17th Edition).
+Please refer to the APA (7th Edition) style citation.

 EDITORIAL POLICY AND SUBMISSION GUIDELINES